atoshmatov/Atoshmatov/README.md

 ---

-## 🚀 Future Goals:
-- Build more open-source Android libraries to contribute to the community
-- Explore **Jetpack Compose** at a deeper level, mastering UI components and state management
-- Get involved in **Android mentoring**, helping junior developers and sharing best practices

----

 ## 🎥 YouTube Channel:
 I’m launching a YouTube channel where I'll share Android development tutorials, tips, and best practices.
 Stay tuned for updates!
 [https://www.youtube.com/@mobile_uz_]